neuronflicker/CTF/BrixelWinterEdition2020/Cryptography/DontBeSalty/README.md

 ```
 This function was taken from [here](https://stackoverflow.com/a/478960).

-Which was passed a command similar to the one from the bash script above, but for each combination of the 5 characters.
+The `exec` function was passed a command similar to the one from the bash script above, but for each combination of the 5 characters.
 However, this was still slow, so we went the whole hog, and did the MD5 calculation in C++ as well.

 # Solution
 After finding the *bash* script and the C++ program calling into *bash* too slow, we decided to write a fully C++ program to calculate the result.
 This used MD5 code taken from [here](http://www.zedwood.com/article/cpp-md5-function).